Definition of planet

 The issue of a clear definition for planet came to a head in January 2005 with the discovery of the trans-Neptunian object Eris, a body more massive than the smallest then-accepted planet, Pluto.
-In its August 2006 response, the International Astronomical Union (IAU), recognised by astronomers as the world body responsible for resolving issues of nomenclature, released its decision on the matter during a meeting in Prague.
+In its August 2006 response, the International Astronomical Union (IAU), which is recognised by astronomers as the international governing body responsible for resolving issues of nomenclature, released its decision on the matter during a meeting in Prague.
 This definition, which applies only to the Solar System (though exoplanets had been addressed in 2003), states that a planet is a body that orbits the Sun, is massive enough for its own gravity to make it round, and has "cleared its neighbourhood" of smaller objects approaching its orbit.
-Under this formalized definition, Pluto and other trans-Neptunian objects do not qualify as planets.
-The IAU's decision has not resolved all controversies, and while many astronomers have accepted it, some planetary scientists have rejected it outright, proposing a geophysical or similar definition instead.
+Pluto fulfills the first two of these criteria, but not the third and therefore does not qualify as a planet under this formalized definition.
+The IAU's decision has not resolved all controversies.
+While many astronomers have accepted it, some planetary scientists have rejected it outright, proposing a geophysical or similar definition instead.

 History

 Planets in antiquity

 While knowledge of the planets predates history and is common to most civilizations, the word planet dates back to ancient Greece.
 Most Greeks believed the Earth to be stationary and at the center of the universe in accordance with the geocentric model and that the objects in the sky, and indeed the sky itself, revolved around it (an exception was Aristarchus of Samos, who put forward an early version of heliocentrism).
 Greek astronomers employed the term ἀστέρες πλανῆται (asteres planetai), 'wandering stars', to describe those starlike lights in the heavens that moved over the course of the year, in contrast to the ἀστέρες ἀπλανεῖς (asteres aplaneis), the 'fixed stars', which stayed motionless relative to one another.
-The five bodies currently called "planets" that were known to the Greeks were those visible to the naked eye: Mercury, Venus, Mars, Jupiter, and Saturn.
+The five bodies currently called "planets" that were known to the Greeks were those visible to the naked eye (from brightest to dimmest): Venus, Jupiter, Mercury, Mars, and Saturn.